codophilic/Learn-Java/OOPS.md

     - Lifetime: Exist as long as the object (instance of the class) exists.
 They are created when the object is created using the new keyword and destroyed when the object is destroyed.
     - Initialization: Automatically initialized to default values if not explicitly initialized (e.g., 0 for integers, null for objects).

+>[!IMPORTANT]
+> - Java does not support the concept of "nested" methods (a method within another method).
+All methods in Java are defined at the class level.
+Therefore, you cannot declare a method inside another method.
+> - Java does support nested classes.

 ## What is String?

 - In Java, a String is a sequence of characters and is one of the most commonly used classes in the Java programming language.
 The String class is part of the `java.lang` package and is used to create and manipulate strings (text).